csev/dj4e/assn/mdn/paw_home.md

         mkdir static
         mkdir static/css

+    Note that the tutorial mentions folder and file names like `/django-locallibrary-tutorial/catalog/templates/` the actual path for this folder on your PythonAnywhere account is `~/django_projects/locallibrary/catalog/templates/`

 * Create the file `catalog/templates/base_generic.html`as suggested.
 The tutorial shows a simple version and then a more complex version with some CSS files - create the more complex version.
 The autograder may require the addition of a `<meta>` tag in the `<head>` area of the base template.

 * Create the file `catalog/static/css/styles.css` as suggested